Ahmethsnl/Ahmethsnl/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/ahmethsnl/](https://www.linkedin.com/in/ahmethsnl/)

 - About Me : **I have been preparing projects and prototypes on C# and Unity for 2 years.
-I started to learn Python, .Net Core, Java, Javascript with the C# language, which I think is at a certain level.
+I started to learn Python with the C# language, which I think is at a certain level.
 My priority is to master C# , Unity and Python.**

 <h3 align="left">My favorite games and platforms:</h3>
 <p align="left">